SAP-archive/cloud-paulpredicts/README.md

  - Run the application

  2) Running on the Cloud
- - go to your computer’s properties, Advanced System Settings, Environment variables and create a new system variable named “NW_CLOUD_SDK_PATH” and enter the path to the directory where you have the downloaded the SAP HANA Cloud SDK to.
  - create a server on the SAP HANA Cloud Platform
  - double-click on it, Connectivity tab, create a new Destination, named "opta" and paste the following URL to the URL field: https://octopuspaul.hana.ondemand.com/ptodata/